 - Focus – Bronze archer, also from the Zapopan Collection made in Guadalajara, is the most well-loved piece at Casa del Sol Inn

 Luis Espiridion, Mexican Artist from Guadalajara

 Luis Espiridion began his art career in the 1980s after studying at Cabanas Culturas Institute.
-He furthered his studies throughout London, France, Greece, and Israel where he mastered bronze and silver casting techniques.
+He furthered his studies throughout London, France, Greece and Israel where he mastered bronze and silver casting techniques.
 He has exhibited all over Europe and Mexico.
 A pinnacle of his career was winning an award at the International Jewelry Exhibition in Guadalajara.

 Ingrid Mattsson, Swedish-born Sculptor

 An artist in mixed media, Ingrid is also known as the matriarch of Art 21 Studio in Guadalajara.
 This popular studio is the foundry for many Mexican and international artists.
 She owns it along with her husband, Francisco Quiroz, and their son Eduardo.
-The artist studied in Sweden and gained experience and museums in her home country before transferring to museums in Mexico.
+She studied in Sweden and gained experience and museums in her home country before transferring to museums in Mexico.
 Her sculptures can be viewed in galleries throughout Puerto Vallarta and Guadalajara.

-- Principio Del Oro – Flower-shaped resin sculpture found on the sideboard next to the dining room table (at right)
+- Principio Del Oro – Flower-shaped resin sculpture

 Michael Snodgrass, American-born Painter